rachel-duret/ToDoList/CONTRIBUTER.md

 ## How to contribute :

-Enhance an existing Symfony application frome ToDo&Co.
+Enhance an existing Symfony application from ToDo&Co.
 This is an application to manage daily tasks.
 Following the steps below to contribute the project:

 ### Step 1: Setup technical Requirements

-Before contribuer this project you must:
+Before contributer this project you must:

 - Install PHP 8.1 or higher PHP extensions